Rainbow-Devs/health-tracker-backend/README.md

 To prep your computer for Python + Django development, create a virtual Python environment and activate it:

+(Windows users please note, do this after setting up a WSL2 environment.)

 ```bash
 python3 -m venv env
 source env/bin/activate